isomerpages/imda-codesg/pages/SERVE: VIA Project Photo Essay by Jurongville Secondary School.md

 permalink: /Photo-Essay-Jurongville-Sec
 description: ""
 ---

-#### The Prowess of Artificial Intelligence - "Exploring AI with Jv-nites" by Ker Beng Yang
+#### Title: The Prowess of Artificial Intelligence - "Exploring AI with Jv-nites" by Ker Beng Yang

 I would like to share my experience in leading and running the Infocomm Media Club Values-In-Action (VIA) Project.
 With the help of the Exco members, we were able to raise awareness of Artificial Intelligence (AI) in my school.